ilri/cgspace-java-helpers/README.md

 - Make sure this doesn't work on items in the workflow
 - Port to DSpace 6
   - Remember to bump Gson version!
+- Check for existence of metadata field before trying to add metadata
+- Add tests

 ## License
 This work is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).